woodRock/fishy-business/docs/source/minutes.rst

         - Meng suggested the following
         - Apply my feature selection analysis from GC to REIMS dataset.
         - See how many features are needed for good accuracy.

+TODO:
+    - [ ] Explore the performance of gradually adding more features as you did for the AJICAI paper
+    - [ ] Analyse DT results, like the selection of the features,  over multiple runs of DT
+    - [ ] Discuss the findings of EDA, to explore what are the technical challenges in the data and discuss what possible techniques can be used to address each of the challenges
+    - [ ] Run experiments using the GP methods to see the results
+    - [ ] Bring hard copies of results/writing  or send the pdf file before the meeting.